 Step 8: Add water to the container and close the lid.

 Step 9: Pour the water first into the filter.

-Step 10: After replacing the Brita stream dispenser filter, you are done.
+Step 10: You are done after replacing the Brita stream dispenser filter.

 Tips On Replacing Your Brita Filter Refill